American Folk Art Museum Logo

 Credits

-Lead support for this exhibition is provided by Elizabeth and Irwin Warren.
-Major support is provided by the Henry Luce Foundation, the Historical Society of Early American Decoration (HSEAD), and Nina Beaty.
-Additional support is provided by the New York City Department of Cultural Affairs in partnership with the City Council, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the David Davies and Jack Weeden Fund for Exhibitions.
-Support for the exhibition catalogue has generously been provided by the Wyeth Foundation for American Art.
+Lead support for this exhibition is provided by Elizabeth and Irwin Warren; the Henry Luce Foundation; and the Historical Society of Early American Decoration (HSEAD).
+Major support is provided by Nina Beaty and the Coby Foundation.
+Generous support is provided by the Americana Foundation; Every Page Foundation; David and Dixie De Luca; Mary lngebrand-Pohlad Fund of The Minneapolis Foundation; the American Folk Art Society; and Jane and Gerald Katcher.
+Additional support is provided by Citi; the New York City Department of Cultural Affairs in partnership with the City Council; the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; and the David Davies and Jack Weeden Fund for Exhibitions.
+Support for the exhibition publication has generously been provided by Deborah Davenport and Stewart Stender and the Wyeth Foundation for American Art.